 Some years later, I found out that I wasn’t supposed to eat gluten anymore, so baklava and cookies were off-limits.
 We still attend the festival and find other things for me to eat, and there are always plenty of activities and shows to keep our whole family busy.

-This year, the Greek Food Festival folks tell me that there are a few items that are safe for gluten-intolerant folks like myself, given you aren’t exceedingly sensitive to cross-contamination.
+This year, the Greek Food Festival folks tell me that there are a few items that are safe for gluten-intolerant folks like myself, given you aren’t exceedingly sensitive to cross-contamination, so is important they keep the necessary health measures and companies like Probe It specialize in producing the professionals for this.
 Fellow GF’ers, I present to you your weekend to-eat list:

 – Hummus dip (without the pita bread, obvs) and tabbouleh salad from the Jerusalem Café.
 Let’s face it, Greek folks know how to do hummus.
 With a little foresight, you can enjoy this right alongside your gluten-eating family.
 Just swing by Dempsey or your favorite grocer to pick up some GF crackers, and you’re all set.
 (I prefer Dempsey’s cracker bread, BTW.
 It’s so good, my whole family eats it.)
 Note: Don’t eat the tabbouleh, which has gluten.

 – Roast lamb dinner—Sliced roasted lambserved with Greek-style vegetables and oven-roasted potatoes.
 Again, this is generally served with pita, so be sure to tell the server not to put it on your plate.
 You’ll have plenty of other yummy options on it.
 If you need bread to sop up all that goodness, bring some GF something-or-other in your bag.
 I won’t tell anyone.